XpiritBV/UnitTesting/tdd_katas/tdd_kata1.md

 ## Before you start

 - Try not to read ahead.
-- Do one task at a time.
+- Do one numbered task at a time.
 The trick is to learn to work incrementally.

 ## Tasks & specifications